KhadimNdome-web/Information-disclosure-on-debug-page/README.md

 The command Line procedeed to list me all possible file names and directories given the chosen wordlist from `common-txt`.

-After analazing the file names, i decided to open the file `https://0ad8008b048b474cd15aef9200b800e0.web-security-academy.net/cgi-bin` which led to a file named `phpinfo.php`, and subsequently opening a Tab with sensitive and detailed information about the PHP environment that the server is using, thus representing a security risk.
+After analazing the file names, i decided to type in the URL `https://0ad8008b048b474cd15aef9200b800e0.web-security-academy.net/cgi-bin` which led to a file named `phpinfo.php`, and subsequently opening a Tab with sensitive and detailed information about the PHP environment that the server is using, thus representing a security risk.